-Figure 13: Topographic cross sectional profile templates for an AA perpendicular to its overall slope.
-These diagrams are exaggerated wetland cross sections, with ground surface shown as the heavy black line, and vegetation roughness as the thin green line.
+Figure 14: Cross sectional profile templates for an AA perpendicular to its overall slope.
+These diagrams are exaggerated wetland cross sections, with the ground surface shown in black, and the vegetation in green.
+The top row is for Channeled Wet Meadows and Channeled Forested Slopes, while the bottom row is for all other slope wetlands.
+The left-hand diagram represents the physical ground surface of the wetland.
+The right-hand diagram represents the vegetation roughness within the wetland.
+Both components should be scored separately (Tables 19 a and b).
+Next, average the scores for both components, and use Table 19c to score the metric.
 Note that these diagrams are conceptual representations of the morphology of a wetland, and any particular wetland may have a steeper or shallower slope than these models.